Skip to content

 Ensuring Buy-in Through Strategic Training

-It’s really important to make sure that all staff involved in design and maintenance of streets are trained in the plan as a whole and their part(s) in it.
-Some of these roles may be new to them, and telling them why they are doing a job can be just as vital as how to do it.
-Also, be sure to keep this in mind for onboarding new staff.
+It’s essential to ensure that all staff involved in the design and maintenance of streets are trained in the plan as a whole and their part(s) in it.
+Some of these roles may be new to them, and telling them why they are doing a job can be just as vital as knowing how to do it.
+A well-informed team is more likely to take ownership of the initiative, leading to higher-quality implementation and long-term success.

 Determining Maintenance Plans